Charles V, Holy Roman Emperor

 This is a triangular lead medal made in Germany in 1550 by an unknown master.
 The obverse of the medal represents the bust of Charles V facing right, bearded and wearing a hat and armour.
 The reverse shows the bust of Alexander the Great facing left.
 This medal has a suspension ring.
 The inscriptions point up the parallels between Charles V and Alexander the Great, by naming Charles 'Carolus Maximus.'

 Height: 3.5 cm, Width: 3.5 cm, Weight: 7.3 g

 Object history note

-Medal, silver, Charles V Holy Roman Emperor, Germany, dated 1550
+Medal, lead, triangular, Charles V Holy Roman Emperor, Germany, 1550

 Bibliographic References (Citation, Note/Abstract, NAL no)